 Alma doesn’t understand what Jacob is asking for and won’t agree until she does.
 He repeatedly insists she agree right now or he won’t let her leave.
 When he decides they’re at a stalemate, he sends her rolling through the accident, back into her hospital bed and the beginning of this loop.

 Dad was apparently not a super great guy.
-Either his astral self is holding her mind hostage or she’s projecting that he was the type of person who was self absorbed enough to treat his seriously injured daughter who just came out of a coma that way.
+Either his astral self is holding her mind hostage or she’s projecting that he was the type of person who was self absorbed enough to treat his seriously injured daughter who’s just come out of a coma that way.

 She sips on her juice box as Camila tells her how selfish she is for forgetting her seatbelt.
 Alma apologizes for not putting her family first at all times, including when she’s in emotional distress, then wonders where Becca is.
 Camilla says that Becca is in the hospital cactus garden.